 The connection between a person and their dog is profound, unbreakable, and perhaps, indescribable.
 Dogs have a way of making us feel better, even during our worst days.
 They love unconditionally, wanting only ever to be close to their owner.

-However, as enchanting as this all sounds, there are a few things you should consider before you adopt a dog.
+However, as enchanting as this all sounds, you should consider a few things before you adopt a dog.
 Dog ownership isn’t for everyone.
-Furthermore, even if you are the kind of person who loves dogs, you need to make sure your lifestyle, home, and budget can adequately support a furry addition to your home.
+Furthermore, even if you love dogs, you need to make sure your lifestyle, home, and budget can adequately support a furry addition to your home.

 We want to help you make the best and most appropriate decision for your needs, as well as the needs of your new pet.
 Keep reading for seven crucial questions you should be asking before adopting a rescue dog.